Children's Hospital is part of the UPMC family.

 By the end of your visit, you will have a care plan tailored to your child’s needs.
 We'll also schedule a follow-up visit in 3 months.

-Before you leave, please feel free to ask us about your child's pancreatitis diagnosis, treatment, or anything else on your mind.
+Before you leave, please feel free to ask us about your child's pancreatitis diagnosis, treatment, or anything else.

 When a child has a rare disease like chronic or acute recurrent pancreatitis, it affects the whole family.